gawen947/primg/README.md

 Still far from perfect, there are things to fix or implement.
 Patches are welcome.

-  * The program generates an error if the nearest upper prime is larger than the original number, including its leading zeros.
-For now the leading zeros are used to catch the extra bits of the resulting prime.
   * Only the the PBM ASCII format is supported.
 It would be nice if we could use binary PBM too.
 It is really easy to implement.
   * The current output format is PBM ASCII, but we could also select between